-Finally, the findings highlighted by the study confirm the need for continuous supervisory scrutiny, including at the European level.
-Consequently, EIOPA will further develop supervisory tools and foster the consistency of supervisory approaches.
+The findings highlighted by the study confirm the need for continuous supervisory scrutiny, including at the European level.
+Consequently, EIOPA will continue to monitor the follow-ups from the findings, also incorporate lessons learned in the next study cycle, further develop supervisory tools and foster the consistency of supervisory approaches.

-2. OBJECTIVES OF THE STUDY
+2 OBJECTIVES OF THE STUDY